 If you really want the “thank you for supporting small business” sentiment to show loud and clear, make your appreciation public!

-We’ve made it easy to use one of our two (or both!) customer appreciation badges.
+We’ve made it easy to use one (or both) of our customer appreciation badges.

 Download our “thank you for supporting small business” badges.